-I am so proud of the many new milestones Women in Localization reached in 2019.
-We planned to open seven new chapters, but we may actually open eight by the end of this year (Russia, Eastern Canada, Colorado, Texas, India Los Angeles, and France (Italy in the works).
+Looking back, I am so proud of the many milestones Women in Localization reached in 2019.
+We planned to open six new chapters, but actually opened seven (Russia, Eastern Canada, Colorado, Texas, India, Los Angeles and France), with Italy launching this month.
 So many new members and supporters have joined Women in Localization’s sessions and learned about our industry, our organization and how to get involved through these new chapters.
 Each chapter has at least five volunteer leaders supporting it – so these new chapters also represent over forty new chapter leaders and volunteers joining our organization.

 We also rebuilt our membership program independent from LinkedIn and more clearly defined what it means to be a member:

 Women in Localization is an inclusive organization and welcomes as a member anyone in the globalization, localization, internationalization and translation industry who is committed to supporting a mission to foster a global community for the advancement of women in the localization industry.

 As part of this definition, men are welcome to become members of Women in Localization, attend events and support our mission.
 Several initiatives were launched through social media to encourage signing up as members to receive official mailings and event notifications.
 So if you haven’t signed up yet this year as a member, please do so here – don’t miss out!
 If you were a member in the past through our LinkedIn sign-up, you still need to sign up again as we are no longer using LinkedIn for member management.

 2019 was also Women in Localization’s first year as a non-profit with sponsors supporting our mission with their contributions.
 Sizable contributions from SDL, Welocalize, RWS Moravia, Amplexor and Vistatec provided critical funding for Women in Localization’s technology, events and programs throughout the year, helping us enter a new stage of maturity and enabling us to grow.
 We thank them for their incredible support!